Help / Tour

 Open page

-Choose a dataset (key/meter/rhythm/origin/complexity).
+Choose a dataset such as key, meter, rhythm, origin, or complexity.
 Click a bar to open the filtered tune list.

 Chord Complexity screenshot